New Alternative Party (South Korea): History

 It was refounded as a preparatory committee on 17 November, with the current name.
 It contains 8 MPs but one of them (Chang Jung-sook) is a PR of Bareunmirae Party who would like to exit.
 Lee Yong-joo and Chung In-hwa was excluded.

 On 12 January 2020, it held the official formation convention and elected Choi Gyung-hwan as its president.

 It planned to be the largest party in the 2020 election.
 However, on 24 February 2020, it was merged into the Minsaeng Party.

 Ideology

-The New Alternatives described themselves as the "third position" and is willing to refuse both "fake conservatives" and "fake progressives".
-Nevertheless, its former chairman, Yu Sung-yup, is economically liberal opposes Keynesian economic policy and minimum wages, and advocates tax reductions.
+The New Alternatives Party described themselves as of the "third position" and was willing to refuse both "fake conservatives" and "fake progressives".
+Nevertheless, its former chairman, Yu Sung-yup, is economically liberal, opposes Keynesian economic policy and minimum wages, and advocates tax reductions.
 Another member, Lee Yoon-suk, a former MP, opposes same-sex marriage and Islam.

 The party adopted the "5 manifestos", which supports: